26 October 2020

 The second in our series of webinars exploring the report 'Deportation Union: Rights, accountability and the EU's push to increased forced removals'.

 The EU is expanding a host of databases used for migration and border control.
 New systems are being developed to ensure the biometric registration of almost all non-EU nationals in the Schengen area.
 Under the moniker of “interoperability”, the data held in these systems is being interconnected and used in new and controversial ways.
 Frontex has been given an increasing role in the design and operation of databases used to facilitate expulsions.

-Join Statewatch and TNI with guests on Monday 26 October at 14:00 CET to explore the role of these databases in ongoing efforts to step up deportations.
+Statewatch and TNI and guests explore the role of these databases in ongoing efforts to step up deportations on Monday 26 October at 14:00 CET

 Read the report here.

 Spotted an error?
 If you've spotted a problem with this page, just click once to let us know.

 Statewatch does not have a corporate view, nor does it seek to create one, the views expressed are those of the author.
 Statewatch is not responsible for the content of external websites and inclusion of a link does not constitute an endorsement.
 Registered UK charity number: 1154784.
 Registered UK company number: 08480724.
 Registered company name: The Libertarian Research & Education Trust.
 Registered office: 10 Queen Street Place, London EC4R 1BE. © Statewatch ISSN 1756-851X.
 Personal usage as private individuals "fair dealing" is allowed.
 We also welcome links to material on our site.
 Usage by those working for organisations is allowed only if the organisation holds an appropriate licence from the relevant reprographic rights organisation (eg: Copyright Licensing Agency in the UK) with such usage being subject to the terms and conditions of that licence and to local copyright law.